Bullhead minnow: Biology

 The spawning season extends from the middle of May through early September.
 They reproduce in an egg-clustering fashion.
-For a mating location, the males build a nest, normally protected by rocks, tree roots or limbs, or boards, The female lays eggs in the nest, and the male guards the eggs throughout spawning.
+For a mating location, the males build a nest, normally protected by rocks, tree roots or limbs, or boards, The female lays eggs on the underside of the nest's structural associate, and the male guards and oxygenates the eggs throughout spawning.
+The male may also clean the eggs using its special dorsal spongy pad.
 There is currently no known age of maturation for this fish.
 They live an average of three to five years.
 They are a bottom-living species, and feed on organisms found in the mud covering the ground.